practicingruby/practicing-ruby-paid/posts/v1/024-connascence.md

-<i>Originally published as part of the first volume of the <a href="http://practicingruby.com">Practicing Ruby newsletter</a> on February 11, 2011.
-Most of these issues draw inspiration from discussions and teaching sessions at my free online school, <a href="http://university.rubymendicant.com">Mendicant University</a>.</i>

-[Last week's massive article on SOLID](http://blog.rubybestpractices.com/posts/gregory/055-issue-23-solid-design.html) was inspired by a great talk I saw by Sandi Metz at GoRuCo 2009.
+[Last week's massive article on SOLID](http://practicingruby.com/articles/52) was inspired by a great talk I saw by Sandi Metz at GoRuCo 2009.
 Coincidentally, this week's article is inspired by another great talk I saw in 2009, called [The Building Blocks of Modularity](http://confreaks.net/videos/77-mwrc2009-the-building-blocks-of-modularity).
 This talk was given by Jim Weirich at MWRC, and if you haven't seen it yet, I urge you to stop what you're doing and head on over to Confreaks right now:

 In the talk, Jim jokingly claims he's presenting on the "Grand Unified Theory of Software Development".
 Personally, I think that isn't too far off the mark, because connascence is a fundamentally simple concept when compared to things like the SOLID principles or any of other design concepts we'll be studying in this series.